 Labour doesn’t always have to be a traumatizing experience.
 Whether you’re a first-time mother or have been a mother already, practicing some of these techniques can help you have a positive labour experience:

 Pregnancy can be a stressful time for first-time mothers.
 A relaxed mother has more chances of having a comfortable and enjoyable birthing experience.
-Practising relaxation techniques on a daily basis during pregnancy makes it almost instinctive during child birth.
+Practicing relaxation techniques on a daily basis during pregnancy makes it almost instinctive during childbirth.
 Several techniques such as deep breathing, yoga, meditation, massage, walking and exercising help in preparing women for a positive labour experience.
 While in labour, it is important to trust yourself and your doctor.
 Scented candles can also help in lowering the levels of stress hormones and creating a calm environment.

 Indulge in Physical Activity

 Some of these exercises are recommended before and during labour to prepare your body for what’s to come:

 - Gym Ball Exercise

 The experience of birthing is different for every woman.
 There are several optimal positions for labour.
 You may choose whichever makes you feel relaxed and comfortable.
 You can also ask your partner to massage your back to relieve your discomfort.
 Shifting your weight from one leg to the other while standing or walking can also help to ease the strain on your knees.
 Your doctor as KIMS Cuddles will provide you with a list of exercises to ease your aches during labour.

 As a first-time mother, you could use all the support that you get.
 Look for people who have a positive outlook on the whole birthing experience.
 Even a little support from your partner or family members – be it in the form of a back rub, or just a glass of juice – can have a positive impact on you.
 It will prevent you from feeling alone and isolated in your journey of childbirth.
 You could also consider having a “doula”, who will help cheer you through your labour.